-The IRS Volunteer Income Tax Assistance (VITA) program is available to taxpayers who generally make $56,000 or less, persons with disabilities and taxpayers who speak limited English.
+The IRS Volunteer Income Tax Assistance (VITA) program is available to taxpayers who generally make $57,000 or less, persons with disabilities, and taxpayers who speak limited English.
 The IRS also offers a free Tax Counseling for the Elderly (TCE) Program for all taxpayers, particularly those who are age 60 and older.
 VITA and TCE volunteers are IRS-certified and these sites are open from February through April.
-(Some are even open through October.)

 It is worth noting that there is some crossover between the TCE program and the AARP Tax-Aide program.
 Nonprofit organizations (such as the AARP Foundation) receive grants from the IRS to provide free tax counseling to their local community members.

 To learn more about VITA and TCE, find an open site near you, or explore other IRS tools and publications, visit the IRS website.

 IRS Tax Information for Elders

-For those who are simply looking for information on whether certain types of retirement income are taxable, how to e-file for free, and eligibility requirements for certain tax deductions and credits, the IRS has your back.
-The IRS website features a page of tax information that applies specifically to senior citizens and retired individuals.
+For those who are simply looking for information on what types of retirement income are taxable or the eligibility requirements for certain tax deductions and credits, the IRS has your back.
+Visit the IRS’ Tax Information for Seniors & Retirees site for tax answers that apply specifically to older adults and retired individuals.

 Area Agencies on Aging

 There are Area Agencies on Aging (AAAs) serving seniors in communities across the United States.
 AAAs offer an array of services, benefits and information to help support seniors and family caregivers.
 Since IRS and AARP tax help appointments are filling up quickly at sites across the country, you may need to look into alternate sources of assistance.
 Try contacting your AAA to see if there are other free or low-cost tax preparation resources available in your local community.

 Before showing up to any free tax preparation location, check if you need to make an appointment first.
-Some sites offer assistance on a walk-in basis while others require pre-set appointments this year to ensure social distancing and other COVID-19 safety protocols are enforced.
-Use this handy checklist for free tax return preparation to ensure you gather and bring all necessary tax documents and information needed for the volunteers to help you.
+Typically, some sites offer assistance on a walk-in basis, but many are requiring pre-set appointments this year to ensure social distancing and other COVID-19 safety protocols are enforced.
+Use this handy checklist for free tax return preparation to ensure you gather and bring all necessary tax documents and information for the volunteers to help you.
 The IRS publishes a checklist of things taxpayers should bring to their income tax return preparation sites here.